Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Studied accessibility tags.

 **Thoughts:** Man, there are a lot of these.
 As someone who is lucky enough to not have need of accessibility anything, it's going to be hard to remember to utilize these.
 I should be starting FreeCodeCamp's responsive web design projects by Friday.
 Exciting!

+### Day 10: Thursday, October 5th, 2018

+**Today's Progress:** Studied Bootstrap and Flexbox.

+**Thoughts:** I really like Bootstrap.
+It's easy to use, and their documentation is phenomenal.
+That said, I initially felt like it was cheating in a way.
+My hunch is that a lot of people felt that way as well whenever they first learned Bootstrap.
+However, once I started looking at some of the stock Boostrap features, I started recognizing some from other websites that I use.
+I started inspecting other websites and realized that a ton of professional sites use Bootstrap.
+It makes sense now.
+There's no need to reinvent the wheel.
+That makes me feel better.

+Flexbox is more intimidating.
+Like a lot of other things in CSS, it's one of those things that just has tons of different options, and it's going to be a while for me to simply get good at using it.